East Bay SPCA Animal Camp

 the spring, summer and over winter break each year.
 Camps typically sell out, so please add registration opening dates to your calendar!

-NEWS!
-We will now be holding Summer Animal Camp in both our Oakland and Dublin locations!
+We offer Summer Animal Camp in both our Oakland and Dublin locations!
+Please check back as camp dates will be posted soon.

 Who is Teaching?

 Justin Kurup.
-Justin Kurup has worked as the Humane Education Coordinator for the East Bay SPCA since the beginning of 2013.
-He graduated from the University of California, Davis with a BS in Animal Science with an emphasis in companion & captive animals.
+Justin Kurup started as the Humane Education Coordinator for the East Bay SPCA at the beginning of 2013.
+He recently moved into his role of Humane Education Supervisor and plans to use his years of informal education programming experience to the organization's benefit.
+Justin graduated from the University of California, Davis with a Bachelors in Animal Science with an emphasis in companion & captive animals.
 Previously, Justin has taught life skills & competitive speech at the high school level.
 Though his true passion is education, Justin has enjoyed working at several large animal agricultural facilities as well.
 Growing up in the San Francisco bay area, Justin has been able to form many relationships & connections with the communities, rescue groups, & veterinary clinics he has served over the past decade.
-He has been devoted to a humane lifestyle and recently adopted a playful pit mix puppy of his own named Meeko.
+He has been devoted to a humane lifestyle and gets to bring the campers' favorite playful pit mix, Meeko to camp every day.
 Justin believes that working with diverse populations is the best part of his job!

 What is Included?